stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Evocation/index.md

 You can create a permanent light by casting this spell on the same object every day for one year.

-This spell's radius increases by 20-feet when you reach 5th level (40-feet), 11th level (60-feet), and 17th level (80-feet).

 ## Lightning Lure
 *Evocation Cantrip*<br>
 **Casting Time:** 1 Action<br>